-Although the country publishes statistical information via an interactive map, 124 the country has not yet

-122 https://anrceti.md/files/filefield/Anuar%20statistic%202019 22aprilie 2020.pdf introduced mapping systems as defined in the context of this paper.
+Although the country publishes statistical information via an interactive map, the country has not yet introduced mapping systems as defined in the context of this paper.
 A more detailed analysis of broadband mapping in Moldova has been carried out in the project "Eastern Partnership Countries (EaP) Broadband Infrastructure Development Strategy" financed by the EU4Digital project, which will provide a comprehensive overview of the regulatory and technical developments in the field of broadband mapping as well as country recommendations.
 This activity's report on "Broadband Mapping Recommendations" is due to be released in December 2020.